TomasHubelbauer/svg-screencast/readme.md

 It won't preview correctly in VS Code and Sharp crashes parsing it.
 It probably doesn't serialize fast enough to disk as the Electron process exits.

-#### Do some research on comparison with GIF size accounting for GZIP and none
+#### Compare SVG size with GIF size with GZIP compression and without

+Find a way to serve the files with compression and use the browser developer tools numbers to get the compression data.

 #### Compare the SVG size where each style preceeds its patches and collected